-For us (and we hope you too), what is as equally important as infrastructure development is the creation of interpersonal relationships and social justice education that does not occur with a simple transfer of funds.
-What we’ve learned is that fundraising money for projects without an understanding of a community’s context leads to a hand-out mentality that doesn’t encourage global collaboration.
+For SOS, what is equally as important as infrastructure development is the creation of interpersonal relationships and social justice education that does not occur with a simple transfer of funds.
+Fundraising money for projects without an understanding of a community’s context leads to a hand-out mentality that doesn’t encourage global collaboration.
 When students travel abroad, they learn and work with the communities to foster an experience where both participants and local community members are exposed to alternative forms of living.
 This encourages a broader understanding of the world and our role within the global context of development.
 Participants, be they international or local, carry these lessons home and spark long-term waves of change and opportunity.

-It likely won’t be your manual labour skills that make the greatest impact, although they are in some situations a necessity to complete project.
-It will likely be the perspectives, understandings, and openness to change you gain while volunteering that continues to make experiences like these worthwhile for everyone that participates.
-It’s our hope that you carry the impact of this short-term experience with you over the course of your career and allow it to guide you in making choices that reflect equity, diversity and global development.
+It likely won’t be your manual labour skills that make the greatest impact.
+It will be the perspectives, understandings, and openness to change you gain while volunteering that continues to make experiences like these worthwhile for everyone that participates.